Veraxus/nouveau/readme.txt

 NOUVEAU has an file structure that encourages better organization of your theme.
 It includes the following folders...

-* _foundation - Contains all the original Zurb Foundation files.
-Uncompiled SASS, JavaScript, etc.
 * assets - Contains non-php assets like javascript, css, images, and language files.
+* bower_components - Foundation's basic dependencies - sass & javascript libraries, etc.
 * layout - Contains the theme's global header and footer files, leaving the theme root free for page templates.
-* nv - Contains all the NOUVEAU core classes.
+* nv - Contains the NOUVEAU core classes: hooks, helpers, etc.
 * overrides - Contains template files that are used solely as admin-selectable page templates.
 * parts - Contains any template chunks/fragments/parts that *do not* make up a page-level template.
-Articles and other such fragments go here.
+Articles, comments, etc.

 General page templates (`index.php`, `archive.php`, `page.php`, `single.php`, etc) as well as critical files like `functions.php` still go in the theme's root folder.
 This allows WordPress's core template system to continue working as-is.
 As a rule, you should keep your PAGE templates here, and organize any fragment/part templates under the parts directory.
 This keeps the root clean and helps encourage use of clean, organized, reusable template parts.